 Basics of AFM-based force spectroscopy and Imaging, Instrumentation and data aquisition, data analysis

-- can critically scrutinize measured data and the apparent uncertainties.
+- critically scrutinize measured data and the apparent uncertainties

-- are able to utilize noise in physical systems for experiments.
+- utilize noise in physical systems for experiments

-- are able to understand and apply the basics of data sampling and filtering.
+- understand and apply the basics of data sampling and filtering

-- know the basics of atomic force microscopy and how various its applications are.
+- describe the basics of atomic force microscopy and how various its applications are

 No preconditions in addition to the requirements for the Master’s program in Physics.